larissahmendes/timewalk/environment/README.md

 To access the notebook, copy and paste `localhost:8888` to a browser.

-When accessing the notebook a token authentication is called.
+When accessing the notebook a **token** authentication is called.
 When you start the notebook server, a token is generated to use for authentication.
-This token is logged to the terminal so that you can copy/paste the URL into your browser.
+This token is logged to the **terminal** after you run the container so that you can copy/paste the token into your browser.
 For example:

 `[I 02:40:21.942 NotebookApp] The Jupyter Notebook is running at: http://localhost:8888/?token=c8de56fa4deed24899803e93c227592aef6538f93025fe01`

-In this example you would just copy the token `c8de56fa4deed24899803e93c227592aef6538f93025fe01` to the autentication field on your browser.
+In this **example**, you would just copy the token `c8de56fa4deed24899803e93c227592aef6538f93025fe01` to the authentication field on your browser.
+Copy the token that is shown on your terminal.